From outer Space is the design initiative under which Anna Paola Buonanno and Piergiorgio Italiano sign their

 FOS produces spaces, set designs and installations through an understanding of contemporary social, economic and aesthetic issues and the valorization of the context; other activities include art direction, online publications and book design.

 FOS investigates the role of design in the “Era of crisis” through research, assignments and partecipatory practices, such as workshops and collective self-initiated projects.
-The studio process is intended to bring design to its essential meaning, as a antidote to today’s material and formal excesses.
+The studio process is intended to bring design to its essential meaning, as an antidote to today’s material and formal excesses.

-Anna Paola Buonanno (Napoli, 1986) graduated with honors in Architettura degli Interni at La Sapienza, Roma.
+Anna Paola Buonanno graduated with honors in Architettura degli Interni at La Sapienza, Roma.

-In 2012 she obtained a Master's Degree in Interior Design at Politecnico di Milano with a thesis on the regeneration of Auletta, a town in Southern Italy.
+In 2012 she obtained a Master's Degree in Interior Design at Politecnico di Milano.

-She was assistant curator of Angela Rui for Operae 2015, an independent design festival in Turin.
+She was assistant curator of Angela Rui during Operae 2015, an independent design festival in Turin.

 Currently she is teaching assistant at Scuola di Architettura & Design at Politecnico di Milano and consulting design editor for Icon Design, Mondadori Editore.

-Piergiorgio Italiano (Lanciano, 1983) studied Design in Firenze, Milano and Göteborg, and Typography at CFP Bauer, Milano.
+Piergiorgio Italiano studied Design in Firenze, Milano and Göteborg, and Typography at CFP Bauer, Milano.
 He graduated with honors at Università degli studi di Firenze, in 2007, and at Politecnico di Milano, in 2010.